rubrikinc/rubrik-plugin-for-vrealize/docs/multitenancy_quickstart.md

 ---
 **NOTE**

 To ensure that the correct default organization is set to Global for the service account, login with it to the Rubrik UI after an organization has been created.
-When prompted, select 'Global' for the Organization and check to 'Remember Selected Organization', then continue the sign-in.
+When prompted, select 'Global' for the Organization and check 'Remember Selected Organization', then continue the sign-in.

 ---